programmfabrik/easydb-documentation/content/sysadmin/konfiguration/easydb-server.yml/produce.en.md

 If your application requires other variants, additional variants can be configured as follows.

-* _A version is created in easydb by editing the original application file, e. g. by copping.
+* _A version is created in easydb by editing the original application file, e. g. by cropping.
 A data record can therefore have an original file with several versions.
-For a clear differentiation, the different file sizes for previews and downloads is called variants are._
+For a clear differentiation, the different file sizes for previews and downloads is called variants here._

 ## easydb5-master.yml